laravel/nova-docs/2.0/customization/localization.md

 ### Frontend

-To propagate your localizations to the frontend, you may use `Nova::translations` within your `NovaServiceProvider`:
+To propagate your localizations to the frontend, you should call the `Nova::translations`method within your `NovaServiceProvider`:

 ```php
 Nova::translations($pathToFile);
 ```

-You may also pass an array of key / value pairs for each string:
+You may also pass an array of key / value pairs representing each localization:

 ```php
 Nova::translations([